'Our Disgusting Park': Neighbors Say Once Tranquil Ogden Plaza Has Become Unsightly Health Hazard

 Rats also were seen scurrying about as if they owned the place.

-“It’s all so frustrating, because it’s a reflection of our city,” Streeterville resident Matthew Neistat said.
+“It’s all so frustrating because it’s a reflection of our city,” Streeterville resident Matthew Neistat said.

 Neistat said residents and tourists in the area are essentially scared of Ogden Plaza Park.